cedaro/simple-image-widget/README.md

 __Tested up to:__ 3.9
 __License:__ [GPL-2.0+](http://www.gnu.org/licenses/gpl-2.0.html)

 Simple Image Widget is what the name implies -- the easiest way to add images to sidebars in WordPress.
-It uses the media manager introduced in WordPress 3.5 to seamlessly uploading and selecting images.

-Despite the simplicity, it's been built with extensibility in mind to make it super easy to spin off new image-based widgets with completely different fields.
-The plugin also includes a basic template hierarchy to load custom templates from a theme or child theme.
+Despite its simplicity, Simple Image Widget is built with extensibility in mind, making it super easy to spin off new image-based widgets, or customize the widget ouput using the available template hierarchy.

-## Installation ##
+## Installation

 Simple Image Widget is available in the [WordPress plugin repository](http://wordpress.org/plugins/simple-image-widget/), so it can be installed from your admin panel like most other plugins.

+## Potential Roadmap

+* Drag and drop uploading
+* Toggle field display in screen options on the widget screen
+* Allow searching for a post/page/attachment to use as the link

-## Credits ##
+## Credits

 Built by [Brady Vercher](http://twitter.com/bradyvercher)
 Copyright 2014  Blazer Six, Inc.(http://www.blazersix.com/)